Clicky

 Resolve the ‘Invalid Format’ Problem on Your LG TV

-So, let’s get started and find out how to fix the ‘Invalid Format’ problem on your LG TV!
+So, let’s begin and discover how to resolve the ‘Invalid Format’ issue on your LG TV!

 What is the “Invalid Format” Problem?It means that your TV is not able to detect the video format of the source you’re trying to display on the TV.